-The Canadian Veterans Advocacy Inc. is an Ontario-registered not-for-profit corporation focused on improving the quality of life for Canadian Veterans.
+The Canadian Veterans Advocacy Inc. is an Federal-registered not-for-profit corporation focused on improving the quality of life for Canadian Veterans.

 The organization was founded in 2010 by Micheal L. Blais, CD.
 Mike was inspired by former PPCLI Colonel (Retired) Patrick Stogran, Canada's first Veterans Ombudsman, when he watched the colonel stand up for the rights of Canadian Veterans during an extraordinary press conference in August 2010.
 Not long after this momentous event, Col Stogran was informed that his tenure as Veterans Ombudsman was over.